AlexandreLeonetti/javaPrep/readme.md

 answer :
+robustness = handling with try catch finally, and adding IOException throws

 To improve the StreamPrinter.print method, we should handle exceptions more robustly and ensure that resources are properly closed, even in case of an exception.
 Using a try-with-resources statement is a good approach to automatically handle closing resources.
 Additionally, we'll add proper exception handling to provide a more robust implementation.

 Here's the improved version of the StreamPrinter.print method: